 Thank you in advance for considering applying to Central Texas Angel Network (CTAN).

-CTAN is one of the largest Angel Investing Networks in the nation with 160 members, and $82.6 million invested in 142 companies.
+CTAN is one of the largest and most active angel investing groups in the nation with 185 members, and $90 million invested in 150+ companies.
 We run five formal funding cycles each year.
 There are a few things we’d like you to consider prior to completing your application.
 (We also recommend you attend our free Mentor Hours before applying to CTAN.)

-CTAN specifically evaluates companies that fit the following criteria:
+CTAN members specifically evaluate companies that fit the following criteria:

 - Unique and disruptive – Something truly unique that is not a “me too” type of product or service, and stands out from competition.